 Santiago

 While we only scratched the surface of parts of South America, we now have more than a rudimentary knowledge of the geography of that fascinating continent, and we are also now more aware of the differences and the similarities between the people of the countries we visited and the people in our part of the world.
-We all share similar day to day pressures and concerns, be they political, environmental, economic, or family life.
+We all share similar day-to-day pressures and concerns, political, environmental, economic, or family life.
 At the end of the day what was most gratifying for us was the friendliness of all the strangers we interacted with.

-The peoples of the South American continent are as much, if not, more a mix of indigenous and varied ethnic origins as those who call North America home.
-Inequalities and tensions prevail above and below the equator, yet while we travel as tourists - privileged and casual observers - the conditions of the haves and have-nots have not gone unseen and unfelt, but alas, further commentary on the human condition is beyond the scope of this simple travel blog.
+The peoples of the South American continent are as much a mix of indigenous and varied ethnic origins as those who call North America home.
+Inequalities and tensions prevail above and below the equator, yet while we travel as tourists—privileged and casual observers—the conditions of the haves and have-nots have not gone unseen and unfelt, but alas, further commentary on the human condition is beyond the scope of this simple travel blog.

 This shot is a closeup of a section in the photo, above.
 The window washer is hanging 100+ feet above the street, so I called this shot easy-peasy because he made it look that way. |

-NOTE: this final posting is really just a mix of images that caught my eye in this rather complex city.
-Admittedly, we were a little tired, a little done, and I think Santiago did not capture a lot of our interest.
-Maybe also, we were kind of pampered on the ship, and now we were cut loose and cast adrift, as it were, fending more for ourselves, perhaps also biding our time until we were picked up and homebound.
+NOTE: This final posting is just a mix of images that caught my eye in this rather complex city.
+Admittedly, we were a little tired, and a little done, and I think Santiago did not capture a lot of our interest.
+Maybe also, we were kind of pampered on the ship, and now we were cut loose and cast adrift, as it were, fending more for ourselves, perhaps also biding our time until it was time to catch our plane.

 any street in any city? |

-The photo above reminds me of the online security login where, in order to pass go, you have the click the I AM NOT A ROBOT box.
-If my picture is divided into squares you have to click in each square that has a cell phone.
-If I took the photo a few seconds later maybe there would be more squares to prove you not a robot: the guy on the scooter reaching for his device?
+The photo above reminds me of online logins where, in order to pass go, you have the click the I AM NOT A ROBOT box.
+If my picture is divided into squares you have to click each square that has a cell phone.
+If I had taken the photo a few seconds later maybe there would have been more squares to prove you're not a robot: the guy on the scooter reaching for his device?
 The woman reaching into her bag for her smartphone?
 What about the guy leaning against the tree talking on his phone?

 Hotel Continental in the upscale Nueva Las Condes part of Santiago |